Film Review – Sing Street (2016)

 Despite only making a shade over $3 million at the box office during its theatrical run, Sing Street has since developed a devoted, smaller following of movie lovers since its release, giving the movie somewhat of an added boost in popularity.
 Sing Street was, however, snubbed across the board from Oscar consideration despite its 96% rating on Rotten Tomatoes which begs the question, why hasn’t the movie received more praise and popularity?

 The predominant sentiment from pundits everywhere is that The Weinstein Company, the film’s distributor, was unsure of how the product would fair with audiences, causing a lack of a marketing budget for the film.
 Lacking any type of money to make an award season push, the film was released in the middle of April in a limited amount of theaters and quickly left theaters thereafter.
 The film was so widely popular by the people who saw it that the YouTube favorite Screen Junkies even offered to set up a screening of the movie to reach more audiences.
 However, The Weinstein Company did not respond.

-After seeing Sing Street, I’d have to say that it’s truly a crime that this movie wasn’t seen by more people.
+After seeing Sing Street, it’s truly a crime that it didn’t receive more credit.

 From the synopsis given above, you might think that Sing Street is a cliche-riddled movie.
 While is definitely revisits story beats we’ve seen before, in done in such a way that is so endearing and likable.
 Everything in this film is full of optimism and hope that it is just so darn infectious.

 Ferdio Walsh-Peelo gives an outstanding performance in the lead role.
-You see him grow from a timid kid into someone who truly finds his calling, an arc that can easily be appreciated.
+He grows from a timid kid into someone that finds his calling.
 His interactions with Lucy Boynton’s character Raphina are so touching that it easily transcends the typical on screen romance.
 I’d also like to give a shout out to Jack Reynor for his performance as the older brother.
 He’s easily one of my least favorite parts of Transformers: Age of Extinction, so I’m glad he proved me wrong as a more than capable actor.